Nouster/get_psn_library/README.md

 ## Roadmap since the beginning

 - I started by loading all the game data sent by the API on the homepage, then, in order to optimize the page display, I put this request in a processing file accessible through a button for the client.

+- In order to lighten the home page, I have created different functions that allow me to adapt the displayed content.
+For a comprehensive list, please refer to the functions.php file.

+- I displayed the information specific to each game in the gameInfo file, and in order for the user to be able to return to the previous page and continue their browsing, I used the HTTP_REFERER key in the $_SERVER superglobal.

+-